wavefrontHQ/opentelemetry-examples/java-example/README.md

 ```

 ## Next Steps

-The above-mentioned example is a very basic example.
-Refer [the OpenTelemetry guide](https://opentelemetry.io/docs/instrumentation/java/manual_instrumentation/) for more details, such as `events`, `links`, `context propagation`, and more.
+This tutorial covers a simple example.
+Refer to [the OpenTelemetry guide](https://opentelemetry.io/docs/instrumentation/java/manual_instrumentation/) for details, such as `events`, `links`, `context propagation`, and more.